earthly/website/blog/_posts/2024-04-30-python-libraries.md

  - best python libraries for data science
  - top python libraries for data science
  - top 10 python libraries for data science
+excerpt: |
+    This article provides an overview of the top Python Libraries for data science.
+These include Beautiful Soup, Keras, TensorFlow, Matplotlib and some other interesting libs.
 ---

 One of the main reasons why Python is the go-to programming language for data science is its [vast ecosystem](https://learnpython.com/blog/python-modules-packages-libraries-frameworks/) of libraries, packages, and frameworks, many of which are geared toward data science.